kphenix/brightspot-vagrant-bootstrap/README.md

-# brightspot-vagrant-bootstrap
+# Quickstart Brightspot using Vagrant

-This is a quick way to get up and running with Brightspot using Vagrant.
+This is a quick way to get up and running with Brightspot locally using Vagrant.

 It requires: